Honda Civic (fourth generation): Motorsports

 Despite its image as an economical vehicle, the fourth-generation hatchback became popular in near stock SCCA autocross competition.
 The ED chassis dominated the Street touring category, competing against the Mazda MX-5 Miata.
-Fourth-generation Civic hatchbacks became popular among Honda Civic enthusiasts due to their lightweight design and formidable suspension layout..
+Fourth-generation Civic hatchbacks became popular among Honda Civic enthusiasts due to their lightweight design and formidable suspension layout.

 Due to the difference in engine output and modification potential between the American and JDM models, the fourth-generation Civic Si (Note: along with the second generation Honda CR-X) sparked a popular trend of engine swapping, where tuners would replace the Honda D-series power plant with a more powerful Honda DOHC B-series motor.

 In Japanese Touring Car Championship, other than issues with understeering as the car was originally designed for the ZC engine, the VTEC system had to be deactivated in earlier seasons due to issues with reliability but was reactivated once those issues was resolved, helping to win three of races in 1990 and 1991.
-It failed to clinch the driver's title in 1990 but continued to hold on to the manufcturer's title since 1987.
+It failed to clinch the driver's title in 1990 but continued to hold on to the manufacturer's title since 1987.